KushajveerSingh/notes/docs/ui_ux/books/laws_of_ux.md

 Productivity increases when a computer and its users interact at a pace (<400 ms) that ensures that neither has to wait on the other.

 - Provide system feedback within 400 ms in order to keep users' attention and increase productivity.
-- Use perceived performance to improve response time and reduce the preception of waiting.
+- Use perceived performance to improve response time and reduce the perception of waiting.
 - Animation is one way to visually engage people while loading or processing is happening in the background.
 - Progress bars help make wait times tolerable, regardless of their accuracy.
 - Purposefully adding a delay to a process can actually increase its perceived value and instill a sense of trust, even when the process itself takes much less time.

 For slow loading content, provide a skeleton screen when the content is loading.

 For images, blur technique can be used.
 It works by first loading an extremely small version of an image and scaling (gaussian blur) it up to the target size.
-Once the larger version of the image is loaded in the background, it is placed behind thje low-resolution version and revealed by fading out the top image.
+Once the larger version of the image is loaded in the background, it is placed behind the low-resolution version and revealed by fading out the top image.

 Why fast response times might also be a problem